Old Traditions, New Beginnings

 Gary Grey: Club Manager, Hawkeyes Fan

 When Eisenhower (Hopkins) High School teacher and swim coach Gary Grey responded to an ad in the Sunday newspaper in 1984 for a “club manager and swimming coach,” he thought it might be an interesting summer position.
 He and Pat Brynteson, club president at the time, agreed that Gary would accept the job in the short-term, and see how things worked out.
-That was millions of laps and hundreds of swim meets ago, with some of today’s SPTC swimmers the kids of those Gary nudged into the water in the 1980s.
-Over three decades of teaching and coaching Hopkins swimmers, Gary’s teams won four Minnesota State Titles and produced 22 High School All-American swimmers.
-He retired from the Hopkins School District in 2002, but continues to take great pride in his club swimmers, many of whom have performed quite respectably at the high school and college levels.
-Gary has been spotted cheering on his summer swimmers at countless section, district and state meets over the years, not to mention employing many as lifeguards and maintenance workers at the club.
-When you see the pickup with the Iowa Hawkeyes sticker parked out front, you know Gary is on the premises.
+Fast-forward millions of laps and hundreds of swim meets over what turned out to be a remarkable 38-year tenure.
+When Gary retired from the club at the end of the 2021 season, the outpouring of gratitude was immense from generations of kids he had taught to swim and also coached—some of whom performed quite respectably at the high school and college levels.
+Gary was also the first boss for many young lifeguards and maintenance workers at the club, and he will always be remembered for the heart and soul he put into making the club a safe and happy place for families.

 The Second Renaissance